- China Tours +

 - Day Tours

 “Discover Beijing and Chinese culture from an insider’s perspective.
 Conquer the Great Wall of China at Mutianyu — the top Wonder of the World — where fewer people have traveled.
-Skip the line at the Forbidden City as a VIP guest.
+Skip the lines at the Forbidden City as a VIP guest.
 Enjoy the most authentic Chinese food in our selected local restaurants.
 Visit the homes of the Indian and Eastern sages: Sakyamuni and Confucius.
 Explore the hutongs to see the real Chinese lifestyle of a local Beijinger.
 No shopping, no time-wasting, family-friendly, and absolutely the first choice for a trip to Beijing.
-This tour is only available with China Highlights.”
+This tour is only available with Trippest.”

 A full exploration of Beijing’s culture and history.